flancian/garden/agora pkg chapter.md

 [^reference]: The provided [[reference Agora]] tries to remain tool, format and platform agnostic**, building on general conventions common to many tools and platforms in the knowledge space for ease of integration and maximal inclusivity[^inclusivity] and diversity[^diversity].

-[^node]: An Agora node contains the set of all known resources about or otherwise relevant to the entity described by the node title or any provided metadata.
-Each such resource is called a **subnode**.
-Note that because links can be arbitrarily annotated (i.e. #tagged or qualified by other nearby links) and have multiplicity, the Agora is in fact a **hypergraph**.

 [^inclusivity]: because we require from would-be Agora contributors only that they indicate where to source their notes, and we are committed to supporting all useful formats, we hope to achieve maximal inclusivity.
 We believe this is important for the health of the [[commons]].

 [^diversity]: we believe diverse groups and communities are healthier, smarter, safer, stronger.